 We integrate the past with the present in innovative and radically effective ways.

-At Chiyu Center, we have a secret that we wish the whole world knew: All medicines have validity and purpose.
+At Chiyu Center, we have a secret we wish the whole world knew: All medicines have purpose.
 Ancient medicines have power.
-So do our modern medicines.
-There is strength and data in scientific research.
-There is value and information in the natural ways of knowing.
-When you combine the two approaches, a remarkable, fuller, and more comprehensive understanding emerges.
+So does modern medicines.
+There is strength in scientific data.
+There is power in timeless therapies.
+When you combine the two approaches, a remarkable, fuller, and more complete understanding and healing happens.

 Ancient Wisdom: The sages who developed ancient medicines did not learn from cadavers and microscopes.
 They learned from Nature.
 In their observations, they saw humanity as an reflection of nature.
-They saw each individual as a complete system within a larger system, as a part of nature, not something separate from it.
+They saw each individual as a complete system within a larger system.
+They realized that we are a part of nature, not something separate from it.
 Through the study of nature, they were able to determine elegant and non-invasive ways to analyze health and disease, such as pulse-reading.
-They discovered how to use the plants and tools available to them to heal injuries and restore health from sickness.
+They discovered how to use the plants and tools available to them to effectively heal injuries, relieve pain, and restore health from sickness.

-Modern Research: With the advent of microscopes, antibiotics, clinical research, plastic, and technology, an entirely new field of medicine emerged.
+Modern Research: With the advent of microscopes, antibiotics, plastic, and technology, an entirely new field of medicine emerged.
 People began to put more faith in laboratory-engineered substances than in the natural world around them.
 Much was gained.
-But much was also lost.
-It is only now that we are recognizing the need to re-integrate the wisdom of ancient therapies.
-But this time, we aren’t throwing the baby out with the bathwater: we won’t abandon, ostracize, or vilify pharmaceuticals and surgery.
+But the losses were catastrophic.
+It is only now that we realize we made an error: We threw the baby out with the bathwater.

 Integrative medicine is about recognizing that all medicines fit into a “Whole Medicine” picture.
 Each medicine is important because each approaches the patient from a different perspective and has different insights into a patient’s health.
 Every medicine has a time, place, and appropriate patient presentation.

-Because the aspects of ourselves are inter-connected, if you limit yourself to one medicine, you might not be treating aspects of yourself that need attention.
-Incorporating additional medicines can help you reach your highest health.
+Because the aspects of ourselves are inter-connected, if you limit yourself to one medicine (such as Western), you are missing the perspective of another (such as East Asian).
+This means you are probably not treating aspects of yourself that need attention.
+Incorporating additional medicines helps you reach your highest health.

 Why “Whole People” need Integrative Medicine: